 We were pleasantly surprised to be asked how we wanted the burgers cooking – given the issues burger restaurants are having now in the UK due to new guidelines on how they should cook their burgers.
 Given that we were in a place where ingredients, seasonality and sourcing are key, we felt confident to ask for ours medium – rare.
 We’d made the right decision – the meat was well seasoned and tasty.

-Although my burger was delicious (the pumpkin was a success although quite juicy), I had some serious envy for the blue cheese burger being wolfed down in front of me.
+My burger was delicious (the pumpkin was a success although quite juicy) but I had some serious envy for the blue cheese burger being wolfed down in front of me.
 Really, is there any burger combo better than beef & blue cheese?
 I think not.
-Still - at least I had the upper hand when it came to health points (ahem).
+Still – at least I had the upper hand when it came to health points (ahem).
 Both burgers were full to bursting with the beef patty and extras plus red onion, lettuce & fresh tomato.
-They also came with coleslaw and the most yummy rosemary roasted wedges.
+They also came with coleslaw and the yummiest rosemary roasted wedges.
 Once those wedges were gone, I was running my finger around the pot to get the salty rosemary bits out.
 Yum!

-This place is achingly cool and full of locals - the menus were all in German and the staff were friendly but slightly less tourist savvy.
-We got there in the end though and will definitely be returning next time we go to Berlin.
-Find these guys on instagram & twitter or visit their website to find out more.
+This place is achingly cool and full of locals – the menus were all in German and the staff were friendly but slightly less tourist savvy.
+We got there in the end though and will definitely be returning to the Prenzlauer Berg Spreegold next time we go to Berlin.
+Find these guys on Instagram & twitter or visit their website to find out more.

 *Sadly my blog is not nearly famous enough to get meal invites overseas.
 So, as you’d expect, we paid for our food ourselves and all opinions here are my own*